-The personality style of your potential new hire isn’t the ONLY criteria that matters, but it certainly matters.
+The personality of your potential new hire isn’t the ONLY criteria that matter, but it certainly matters.
 For example, my sister is an auditor and CPA.
-She has a very different personality style than I do.
-She dislikes getting up in front of groups, and is very happy in her role.
+She has a very different personality than I do.
+She dislikes getting up in front of groups and is very happy in her role.
 If you put ME in her role, I would be miserable and I would do a terrible job.

 Step 1.
 Create a realistic list of duties and job descriptions for your position

 Step 2.
 Identify the best style to fit the position you need.
 Ask yourself these questions:

 Do I need someone who is methodical and detail oriented and thorough? or